aandr26/AWS-SAP-C01-Study-Guide/docs/4_Security/4a_Account_Service_Security/Certificate_Manager_ACM.md

 * **Exam Tips:**
   * Need to be aware of the architect of ACM, not implementation.
   * Natively integrates
-  Cannot use on EC2 instances.
+  * Cannot use on EC2 instances.
+  * For ELB with one site you must have a cert for each Region.
+  * CloudFront requires the cert requested in the US East (N. Virginia)